rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 # Motivation
 [motivation]: #motivation

-Volatile operations are meant an escape hatch that allows a Rust programmer to invoke hardware-level memory access semantics that are not properly accounted for by the Rust Abstract Machine.
+Volatile operations are meant to be an escape hatch that allows a Rust programmer to invoke hardware-level memory access semantics that are not properly accounted for by the Rust Abstract Machine.
 They work by triggering the (mostly) unoptimized generation of a matching stream of hardware load and store instructions in the output machine code.

 Unfortunately, the volatile operations that are currently exposed by Rust, which